ckeditor/ckeditor4-docs/docs/guide/widget_sdk/tutorial_1/README.md

 		}
 	} );

-Note that the `element` argument is an instance of {@linkapi CKEDITOR.htmlParser.element}, which means it is not a real DOM element yet.
+Note that the `element` argument is an instance of {@linkapi CKEDITOR.htmlParser.element CKEDITOR.htmlParser.element}, which means it is not a real DOM element yet.
 This is caused by the fact that upcasting is performed during data processing which is done on DOM represented by JavaScript objects.

 Anyway, this is it.
 The widget code is complete now and works as intended!